This post was originally on Reddit but for several reasons the mod didn’t approve of my question so I’m sending it off you you, Captain.

 - Are there question marks and did they mention you by name? “[Name], do you happen remember where we got the thingamajig?”
 No = Keep scrolling.

 - Do you have the specific experience and knowledge they are asking for?
 Skinny people, you do not know where to buy fat people clothes, “I just get my jeans from the thrift store for $3.00” is not a transferrable experience.
-If you visited Chicago once, I’m glad you liked it, but you do not know the best thin-crust pizza joint in my far-from-downtown neighborhood.
+If you visited Chicago once, I’m glad you liked it, but it is unlikely that you know the best thin-crust pizza joint in my far-from-downtown neighborhood.
 PC users, you do not know where to find the best Mac thingamajigs and vice versa, and that is okay, you don’t have to know everything, but also, hush.

 I say this from the heart as someone who had to channel my “But I can help!” impulses into a whole decade-long Thing: People generally need you to be kind and treat them like authorities on their own lives way more than they need you to be informative or “right” at them.
 If someone wants your advice, they can ask.
 If you don’t weigh in on a general ask, and the person decides they want your advice after all, they can always find you later.
 Whereas, if you weigh in constantly where your advice is unwanted, you will come across as a patronizing ding-dong.
 Stop.